-Prior to fall 2001 transfer students entering the university with 36.0 or more quarter units may apply for admission to the major no later than their third quarter of study at UCSD.
-Students seeking admission to CSE must apply for admission to the major upon entry to UCSD.
-Students seeking admission to ECE should complete the screening courses listed under the ECE section, "Undergraduate Regulations and Requirements," prior to submitting an application.
-Students seeking admission to the Department of Mechanical and Aerospace Engineering (MAE) or the Department of Structural Engineering (SE) should complete at least six courses (science, mathematics, and/or engineering) at UCSD prior to submitting an application.
+Students seeking admission to CSE or Computer Engineering in either the CSE or ECE department must apply for admission to the major upon entry to UCSD.
+Effective fall 2004, applicants seeking admission as transfer students to the Electrical Engineering, Bioengineering and Bioengineering: Biotechnology majors will only be considered for direct admission into those majors.
+Students seeking admission to the Department of Mechanical and Aerospace Engineering (MAE) or the Department of Structural Engineering (SE) should complete at least six courses (science, mathematics, and/ or engineering) at UCSD prior to submitting an application.
 Two of the six courses may be in progress when applying in the third quarter.
-Students seeking admission into the Department of Bioengineering (BE) must complete at least two required pre-bioengineering or bioengineering courses, one of which must be an upper-division course.
+Prior to fall 2004, students seeking admission into the Bioengineering: Premedical and Bioengineering: Bioinformatics majors in the Department of Bioengineering (BE) must complete at least two required pre-bioengineering or bioengineering courses, one of which must be an upper-division course.
 MAE, SE, and BE transfer students are evaluated on an individual basis on performance at UCSD and their previous schools.
-Transfer students entering the university with fewer than 36.0 guarter units will have six guarters to apply.
+Transfer students entering the university with fewer than 36.0 quarter units will have six quarters to apply.
+Effective fall 2004 transfer students will be directly admitted to Bioengineering and Bioengineering: Biotechnology majors and the above rules will only apply to the Bioengineering: Premedical degree program.
 Transfer students must seek a preliminary appraisal by the department as soon as possible after they arrive on campus.

 Since admissions are restricted, pre-engineering students may apply to more than one major degree program.
-Applications must be submitted to the appropriate Undergraduate Affairs Office, in MAE (182 Engineering Building II), Bioengineering (4103 Engineering Building I), CSE (3402 Applied Physics and Mathematics Building), ECE (2718 Engineering Building I), or Structural Engineering (349 SERF).
+Applications must be submitted to the appropriate Undergraduate Affairs Office, in MAE (182 Engineering Building II), Bioengineering

+(4103 Engineering Building I), CSE (3402 Applied Physics and Mathematics Building), ECE (2718 Engineering Building I), or Structural Engineering (349 SERF).
 These offices may be consulted for additional details.